afontana1/critical-thinking/course_outline/course10-Scientific Reasoning/README.md

 * Describe the **reproducibility and replication crises**, and what counts as rigorous, reproducible research in practice (including measurement, metrology, and preregistration). ([Wikipedia][8])
 * Critically assess the **institutional ecosystem of science**: peer review, academic publishing, metascience, publication/reporting bias, evidence-based practice, and systematic review. ([Wikipedia][9])

-This course is a **capstone**: it assumes students have completed your courses on data literacy, causality, heuristics/bias, analytical thinking, systems thinking, and model thinking.
+This course is a **capstone**: it assumes students have completed the courses on data literacy, causality, heuristics/bias, analytical thinking, systems thinking, and model thinking.
 Here we synthesize those tools in the specific context of **how science works**.

 ---